I've been playing Magic: The Gathering for some time, and today I want to share my tricks.

-Magecraft is a mechanic that becomes more powerful in relation to the amount of Instant or Sorcery spells we cast or copy and therefore this aspect has significantly changed the development of Strixhaven and especially the relationship and balance between creatures and non-creatures in the expansion.
-In fact, Strixhaven has fewer creatures than average and a greater number of spells.
+Magecraft is a mechanic that becomes more powerful with the amount of Instant or Sorcery spells we cast or copy and therefore this aspect has significantly changed the development of Strixhaven and especially the relationship and balance between creatures and non-creatures in the expansion.
+Strixhaven has fewer creatures than average and a greater number of spells.

-Each college has access to Magecraft but is exploited in a different way and therefore mechanically the effects will be different depending on the college we choose for the draft.
+Each college has access to Magecraft but is exploited differently and therefore mechanically the effects will be different depending on the college we choose for the draft.

-Silverquill will use it mainly for offensive purposes and therefore the effects of Magecraft will be mainly aimed at enhancing the attack characteristics or to improve the combat condition in a temporary way.
+Silverquill will use it mainly for offensive purposes and therefore the effects of Magecraft will be mainly aimed at enhancing the attack characteristics or temporarily improving the combat condition.

-Witherbloom focus on Life and Death and is represented by spells with magecraft through the drain of the opponent's life points or with the creation of Token Pest creatures or the gain of life points.
+Witherbloom focuses on Life and Death and is represented by spells with Magecraft through the drain of the opponent's life points or with the creation of Token Pest creatures or the gain of life points.